rts4/nvim.lua/README.md

 # Neovim

 This is my Neovim setup using [packer.nvim](https://github.com/wbthomason/packer.nvim).
 See my `packer-config` for all of the plugins I use.
+(I'm still quite new to Neovim, so my config is probably quite messy)

 ![preview](./img/nvim-main.png)